This post is also available in:

 If you would like a free Trentino Guest Card, book one of these accommodations.
 Otherwise, you will have to buy the Trentino Guest Card.

-In 2020 there is, unfortunately, no hostel to be found in Trento.
-There are, however, several hotels and Airbnbs.
+Unfortunately, no hostel is available in Trento in 2020.
+However, several hotels and Airbnbs are available.
 I’m staying in an Airbnb in the mountains.
 Although within walking distance of the city center, the road up is quite challenging and quite dark in the evening.
 The hostess, Chiara, is accommodating.
 She no longer has my specific apartment for rent, but she still has the attic.
 It’s just as beautiful, and look at that view.
 Wow.

 If you prefer to stay in a hotel, check out the options on Booking.